Home » Koh Chang » Koh Chang Beaches

 Other

-Salak Phet boasts two waterfalls, Klong Neung and Kheeri Phet, a temple and a mangrove forest, easy to explore via the newly restored walkway.
-You can also head up to the twin peaks of Salak Phet and Khao Laem mountain which tower over the area.
+Salak Phet boasts two waterfalls, Klong Neung and Kheeri Phet, a temple and a mangrove forest, easy to explore via the so called Red Bridge.
+With official guides, you can also head up to the twin peaks of Salak Phet and Khao Laem mountain which tower over the area .

 Koh Chang East Coast

-Koh Chang East Coast, which runs down the seaboard from the ferries is not a ‘white sand beaches’ part of the island but it still has plenty to offer.
+Koh Chang East Coast is not a ‘white sand beaches’ part of the island but it still has plenty to offer – local, peaceful and very low key.

 Dan Khao

-Dan Khao, a couple of kilometres on from Trat (formerly Centerpoint Ferry), plays host to an excellent selection of boutique resorts – Amber Sands Resort, Serenity Resort and Sunrise Beach – which sit along the gritty red sand beach so typical of this coast.
-Past them, Baan Talay Thai is another of Koh Chang’s private villa developments, whilst Blessed is an esoteric B & B nearby.
+Dan Khao, about 5 kilometres from Ao Sapparot (the ferry pier) plays host to an excellent selection of boutique resorts – Amber Sands Resort, Sunrise Beach and Serenity Resort – which sit along the gritty red sand beach so typical of this coast.

 Dan Mai

 Dan Mai is next up – it’s the administrative capital, with its temple, hospital, police station and small waterfall.
-Grande Sun Villas, Siriporn, Baan Chid Talay give you a few accommodation choices.
+Grande Sun Villas, Siriporn, Feungfah, Pool Villa, Baan Chid Talay, Viewtalay Villa and Wave Villa give you a few accommodation choices.

 Other scattered local communities complete the picture.